blockfrost/blockfrost-haskell/README.md

   Types, sample data, API definition and tests.
 See the [`README.md`](./blockfrost-api/#readme) for quick tutorial
 * [`blockfrost-client-core`](./blockfrost-client-core/#readme)
-  Instances and helpers share by all clients.
+  Instances and helpers shared by all clients.
 * [`blockfrost-client`](./blockfrost-client/#readme)
   Blockfrost client for use with `mtl`.
 Its [`README.md`](./blockfrost-api/#readme) contains an introduction and usage examples.